jessepav/libgdx-wiki-old/Controllers.md

 On WebGL, there is also a standardized mapping available, buttons going from 0 to 15.
 [Try it](http://html5gamepad.com/).

-It is up to the Game Controller's manufacturer if these mappings are respected.
+But: It is up to the Game Controller's manufacturer if these mappings are respected - and they are normally not to the full extent.

 So we have two options when dealing with controllers: